replicatedhq/replicated-docs/docs/reference/kots-validating-sbom.md

 ## Prerequisites

 Complete the following items before you perform this task:
 * Install cosign.
-For directions, see the [sigstore GitHub repository](https://github.com/sigstore/cosign).
+For more information, see the [sigstore GitHub repository](https://github.com/sigstore/cosign).

 ## Validate an SBOM Signature

-To validate the SBOM signature on a KOTS release:
+To validate an SBOM signature:

-1. Go to the [KOTS GitHub repository](https://github.com/replicatedhq/kots/releases) and download the specific KOTS release that you would like to validate.
+1. Go to the [KOTS GitHub repository](https://github.com/replicatedhq/kots/releases) and download the specific KOTS release that you want to validate.
-1. Uncompress and untar the tar.gz file.
+1. Uncompress the tar.gz file.

     **Example:**